mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/index.md

 A second feature lacking from `Date` is the [calendar system](#calendars).
 Most people may be familiar with the Gregorian calendar, where there are two eras: BC and AD, there are 12 months, each month has a different number of days, there's a leap year every 4 years, etc. However, some of these concepts may not apply when you are working with another calendar system, such as the Hebrew calendar, the Chinese calendar, the Japanese calendar, etc. With `Date`, you can only work with the Gregorian calendar model.

-There are many other undesirable legacies about `Date`, such as all setters being mutating (which often causes unwanted side effects), the [datetime string format](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#date_time_string_format) being impossible to parse in a consistent way, etc. In the end, the best solution is to build a new API from scratch, which is what `Temporal` is.
+There are many other undesirable legacies about `Date`, such as all setters being mutating (which often causes unwanted side effects), the [date time string format](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#date_time_string_format) being impossible to parse in a consistent way, etc. In the end, the best solution is to build a new API from scratch, which is what `Temporal` is.

 ### API overview